thanghoang/S3ORAM/README.md

 ## Citing

-If the code is found useful, we would be appreciated if our paper can be cited as follows.
+If the code is found useful, we would be appreciated if our paper can be cited with the following bibtex format

-``Thang Hoang,  Ceyhun D. Ozkaptan, Attila A Yavuz, Jorge Guajardo and Tam Nguyen.
-"S3ORAM: A Computation-Efficient and Constant Client Bandwidth Blowup ORAM with Shamir Secret Sharing".
-Proceedings of the 2017 ACM SIGSAC Conference on Computer and Communications Security, 2017, 491--505``

-### Bibtex format
 ```
 @inproceedings{hoang2017s3oram,
   title={S3ORAM: A Computation-Efficient and Constant Client Bandwidth Blowup ORAM with Shamir Secret Sharing},